-Three decades after the “breakthrough British film”, Trainspotting The Musical will make its world premiere at Theatre Royal Haymarket this July bringing Irvine Welsh’s iconic characters back to life on stage.
+Three decades after the cult film, Trainspotting The Musical will premiere at Theatre Royal Haymarket in July before touring the UK, bringing Irvine Welsh’s iconic characters back to life on stage.

 Written by Irvine Welsh (adapted from his best-selling debut novel) and directed and developed by Caroline Jay Ranger, the production will bring to life the story of the outsiders and the rebels in what is said to be a “brand-new expectation-defying and seismic British musical”.